Parmele, North Carolina

 Parmele is a town in Martin County, North Carolina, United States.
-The population was 278 at the 2010 census.
+The population was 243 at the 2020 census.

 History

 The town was settled in 1890 when the Wilmington and Weldon Railroad was built through the area to provide transportation from nearby lumber mills.
 It was named for local lumber mill owner E. A. Parmele.
-Following the construction of the Albemarle and Raleigh Railroad, the population rapidly grew and it was incorporated as a town in 1893 by the North Carolina General Assembly.
-A fire that burned through much of the town on April 1, 1904 destroying many businesses and led to the decline of nearby lumber mills.
+Following the construction of the Albemarle and Raleigh Railroad the population rapidly grew, and the community was incorporated as a town in 1893 by the North Carolina General Assembly.
+A fire burned through much of the town on April 1, 1904, destroying many businesses and leading to the decline of nearby lumber mills.
 In 1909, William C. Chance founded the Higgs Industrial School for African Americans (also known as the Parmele Industrial Institute) which at its peak occupied a six-building campus and merged with the town's public school.
 The school was closed following a fire at its main building in 1954.